Reviewing Sono-Tek (SOTK) and Its Competitors

 Analyst Recommendations

-This is a summary of current ratings and price targets for Sono-Tek and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and target prices for Sono-Tek and its competitors, as reported by MarketBeat.com.

 |Sell Ratings